krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 # Dependence on Number of CatVar Levels
 One potential setback though: [apparently](https://towardsdatascience.com/explaining-feature-importance-by-example-of-a-random-forest-d9166011959e), high-cardinality catvars also artificially outrank other variables.

+In the last section, we assumed the feature importance of the high-cardinality categorical variable was true and that the one-hot representation obscured this truth.
+But the default feature importance algorithm in scikit-learn's RFs generally bias towards high-cardinality categorical variables.

+I guess this can hurt in a situation where you have a binary variable that is very important and a high-cardinality variable where each level is not all too important.
+The storyline you might expect from your data is that the binary variable is ranked higher in importance, but instead you might find the high-cardinality catvar on top.

-Honestly, this section is going to be short because I am not exactly sure where the "happy medium" exists.
-This has to do with choosing a representation that is right for your problem.
+I think this is less about the feature importance algorithm, though, and more about choosing a representation that is right for your problem.

 Sticking with the idea of a geographical variable, like zipcode, you might find that it beats out variables that should be more important from a business standpoint.
-Breaking zipcode up into city and state variables might align things better with expectation...but this fudging can make one uneasy if the original intent is to understand feature importance.
+Breaking zipcode up into city and state variables might align things better with expectation.

+That all said: this fudging can make one uneasy if the original intent is to understand feature importance in the data "as is".
+To this, all I can say is -- toughen up!  :-p

 ### Side note:  CART & Gini Importance